isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

     - Choose $B$ and let $m$ be number of primes $<= B$.
     - Look at integers $x = ceil(sqrt(n)) + k$, $k = 1, 2, ...$ and check whether $y = x^2 - n$ is $B$-smooth.
     - Once $y_1 = x_1^2 - n, ..., y_t = x_t^2 - n$ are all $B$-smooth with $t > m$, find some product of them that is a square.
     - Deduce a congruence between the squares.
+Use difference of two squares and $gcd$ to factor $n$.
     - Time complexity is $exp(sqrt(log n log log n))$.

 = Diffie-Hellman key exchange